mrchrisneal/DashPad/docs/web/usage.md

 - **Reset Dashboard:** This button will reset all of your dashboard customizations, including the module layout and all per-module settings, back to their default state.

-- **Settings:** This button opens the main settings panel, where you can manage global application preferences like server connections, appearance, and data retention policies.
+- **Settings:** This button opens the main settings panel, where you can manage global application preferences like server connections and appearance.